manali-teke/My-Fitness-Tracker/Proj3/README.md

 Is your software released under an OSI-approved open-source licence? |	Yes | Does each of your source code files include a licence header? |	No | Do you have a recommended citation for your software?* |	Yes |
-Does your website or documentation include a project roadmap (a list of project and development milestones for the next 3, 6 and 12 months)? |	No |
+Does your website or documentation include a project roadmap (a list of project and development milestones for the next 3, 6 and 12 months)? |	Yes |
 Does your website or documentation describe how your project is funded, and the period over which funding is guaranteed? |	NA |
-Do you make timely announcements of the deprecation of components, APIs, etc.? |	No |
+Do you make timely announcements of the deprecation of components, APIs, etc.? |	Yes |